-A conservation group has reached a $15.65 million deal to buy the largest privately owned giant sequoia grove left on Earth, an ancient forest with hundreds of the endangered redwood trees, which can live for 3,000 years and rise nearly as tall as the Statue of Liberty.
+A conservation group has closed a $15.65 million deal to buy the largest privately owned giant sequoia grove left on Earth, an ancient forest with hundreds of the endangered trees that can live for 3,000 years and rise nearly as tall as the Statue of Liberty.
 Due to its size, health and age diversity — with sequoias ranging from seedlings to Methuselahs — this grove represents "the most consequential giant sequoia conservation project of our lifetime," according to the group's president.

 That age range is a big reason why this grove is so valuable, according to Sam Hodder, president and CEO of Save the Redwoods League (SRL), a century-old California nonprofit that's been working to acquire Alder Creek for more than 20 years.

-"Many giant sequoia groves are just a single age class, usually in the thousands," Hodder tells MNN.
+"Many giant sequoia groves are just a single age class, usually in the thousands," Hodder told MNN when the deal was announced in September 2019.
 "In this one, a real indication of its health and resilience is that there are giant sequoia of all age ranges."
 While any remaining giant sequoia grove is a rarity, he adds, "it's rarer still to have multiple age classes, and such a healthy forest ecosystem."

-SRL announced this week that it signed a purchase agreement with the Rouch family, which has owned the grove since the 1940s.
-That's a big step after two decades, but the sale isn't official just yet.
-There's still the small matter of $15.65 million, which SRL must raise by Dec.
-31 before it can take ownership.
-The group plans to do that with a public fundraising drive on its website, which has already raised more than $7 million, Hodder says.
-An anonymous donor has also offered to match all donations up to $500,000.
+SRL signed a purchase agreement with the Rouch family, which has owned the grove since the 1940s.
+That was a big step after two decades, but the sale wasn't official — until now.
+There was the small matter of $15.65 million, which SRL had to raise by Dec.
+31 before it could take ownership.
+The group did that with a public fundraising drive on its website that rallied for help right up to the deadline.
+Donations rolled in from more than 8,500 donors from all 50 states and around the world.

 'A thoughtful process'